Beef with Snow Peas

 Ingredients in Beef with Snow Peas

-• Beef Sirloin Steak – For this beef with snow peas recipe I like to use a couple of good beef sirloin steaks and slice them as thinly as possible.
+• Beef Sirloin Steak – For this beef with snow peas recipe I like to use a couple of good beef sirloin steaks and slice them as thinly as possible with a sharp knife.
 But flank steak or skirt steak will work wonderfully too.
-The longer you marinate the beef, the more tender and flavor-filled it becomes.
+The longer you marinate the sliced meat, the more tender and flavor-filled it becomes.
 For even more tender steak, make sure to slice against the grain, and very thin.
 The slices of steak will cook up really fast and are never tough.

 All About Snow Peas